yoneoa/yoneoa/README.md

 - 👋 Hi, I’m @yoneoa
 - 👀 I’m interested in Application Development, Data Science, and Data Engineering
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I’m currently a Backend Experimentation Engineer at split.io

 <!---
 yoneoa/yoneoa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.